Force over Distance: Chapter 41

 He found, for this, he had patience.
 And dexterity.

 He had, in fact, a bloody-minded determination to make this plan do some real fuckin’ work within the confines of the system it occupied.
-Especially if the system itself was about to be unmade by an alien entity.
+Especially if that system was about to be unmade by an alien entity.

 After small shifts in position, in momentum, after accounting for drag, for friction, for an angle that couldn’t be worse—he arced the metal chain over the loop that secured his forearms.

-The skin on his forearms was tearing, bruising, bleeding under the pressure he applied.
+The skin on his forearms was tearing, bruising, bleeding under the pressure.

 It was immaterial.